xyflow/web/apps/example-apps/README.md

 Runs the `vite build` command.
 The same plugin that we use to generate the `source.json` files during dev will be used here at the beginning of the build.

+### `pnpm screenshots`

+This command updates all preview screenshots for everything under /react and /svelte.